|

 Prerequisite: None

-develop an awareness of related environmental and societal issues, and will explore
+or robots.
+Students will also develop an awareness of environmental and

-secondary and postsecondary pathways leading to careers in the tourism industry.
+and postsecondary pathways to careers in computer technology.

 Prerequisite: None